fmalina/revisions-blocl/activism/thegreattaxrobbery.md

-Chancellor Osborne and his junior minister David Gauke could ease the offshore tax rules to the point that Britain would become a corporate tax haven where contrived avoidance schemes aren’t needed anyway.
+Chancellor Osborne and his junior minister David Gauke could ease the offshore tax rules to the point that Britain would become a corporate tax haven where contrived avoidance schemes aren't needed anyway.

 And when it came to piloting their new rules through parliament in the 2011 and 2012 Finance Bills, there was never going to be any meaningful scrutiny as the